-Until a few years ago the endless tangle of stories and characters that make up the Marvel Universe were exclusively for the enjoyment of comic book readers.
-After several failed attempts, in 2008 Marvel Studios managed to extend its empire to the world of cinema, and now, after a dozen or so movies (and more to come), The Avengers have colonized the mainstream imagination, with subproducts to be found in nearly all spheres.
-Video games are no exception; to give you a smattering, here are seven Free-to-Play Android games starring characters from the Marvel Universe.
+Not too long ago, the endless tangle of stories and characters that make up the Marvel Universe were exclusively for the enjoyment of comic book readers.
+After several failed attempts, in 2008 Marvel Studios managed to extend its empire to the world of cinema.
+Now, after 21 movies and more than a decade of the MCU backing them up, The Avengers’ circle comes to an end.
+Therefore, we thought it was only appropriate to bring you a list of the best Android games out there.
 Excelsior!

 In the Marvel Universe (hereinafter MU), Contest of Champions, known around these parts as the “Battle of Superheroes”, was a 1982 limited-edition series that brought together the most iconic Marvel heroes for the first time, with the sole premise of seeing how they all bounced off each other.
-With this in mind, this Android game was born, in line with the Distinguished Competition’s premise in Injustice: Gods Among Us, as a 3D fighting game with a simple touch control system.
+With that in mind, this Android game was born, in line with the Distinguished Competition’s premise in Injustice: Gods Among Us, as a 3D fighting game with a simple touch control system.
+[Download]

-The game brings together characters from several collections: some of the main members of The Avengers, mutants, Guardians of the Galaxy, and minor characters from Spider Man, as well as rather more obscure names – but still enjoyable for genre superfans – such as Iron Fist, Massacre, and Black Bolt of the Inhumans.
+The game brings together characters from several collections: some of The Avengers’ main members, mutants, Guardians of the Galaxy, and minor characters from Spider Man, as well as rather more obscure names – but still enjoyable for genre superfans – such as Iron Fist, Massacre, and Black Bolt of the Inhumans.
 Of course, everything aligns to the cinema world’s rules.